Assistant Professor of Law Librarianship; Collection Management Librarian

 An innovative and visible presence in his area of study, Professor Lah has played an active and contributing role in various special projects and assignments.
 These include the reestablishment and rededication of the archiving and organization of the papers of the late Senator John L. McClellan at Ouachita Baptist University, as well as serving as a panelist at the 2018 conference of the American Society of Archivists in Washington, D.C., highlighting his work on the digitization and historical preservation of the Rohwer Japanese Internment Camp in McGehee, Arkansas.

-Professor Lah is a 2011 graduate of the Arkansas School for Math, Sciences, and the Arts; and received a Bachelor of Arts degree from Ouachita Baptist University in 2016, graduating cum laude and earning a double major in history and secondary education.
-He then attended the University of North Texas, earning a Master of Science degree in information science in 2019, and is currently completing his Juris Doctorate at Bowen.
+Professor Lah is a 2011 graduate of the Arkansas School for Mathematics, Sciences, and the Arts.
+He received a Bachelor of Arts degree from Ouachita Baptist University (OBU) in 2016, graduating cum laude and earning a double major in History and Secondary Education, and a Master of Science in Information Science from the University of North Texas (UNT) in 2019.
+Professor Lah received a Juris Doctorate degree from the William H. Bowen School of Law in December 2023, and became a member of the Arkansas Bar in 2025.

 More about Professor Lah:

-Recognized for extraordinary contribution to the rededication and reorganization of the John L. McClellan Senatorial Papers, Riley-Hickingbotham Library, Ouachita Baptist University, (2013).
+Recognized for outstanding contributions to the rededication and reorganization of the John L. McClellan Senatorial Papers, Riley-Hickingbotham Library, Ouachita Baptist University, (2013).